Parkland Walk: Crouch Hill to Crouch End Hill

 Immediately after passing under Crouch Hill to the left, a large block house can be seen; this was originally built to house switchgear for the Northern Heights project, as part of the plans to incorporate the line into the tube system.
 This has been redeveloped by adding extensions, cantilevered off the north and west sides of the existing building, and extending a short distance over the Parkland Walk.
 Now known as The Cape, it is managed directly by Islington Council and houses a community energy centre, a youth centre, a new ecology centre and Ashmount School's after-school club.
 There is a public cafe in the building to which there is direct access from the Parkland Walk.

 Passing the blockhouse, the walk enters Crouch Hill Park which spreads to the south of the old railway line.
 The new park has a triangular form covering an area of 25730 m2, which is bounded by the walkway to the north and housing on the other sides; it is home to birds, invertebrates and bats, including some species locally uncommon or declining.
 It can be accessed from a number of access points on the Parkland Walk, from a public footpath called the Vicarage Path and from pedestrian entrances to the south and west of the park.
-A new building within the park contains Ashmount School, a community primary school, and Bowlers Community Nursery, which is a separate charity-run voluntary nursery.
+A new building within the park contains Ashmount School, a community primary school and Bowlers Community Nursery, which is a separate charity-run voluntary nursery.

 Beyond the site of the new school building, and just before Crouch End station, is a footbridge across the Parkland Walk which crossed over the railway.
 It was retained after the line's closure and now connects Haslemere Road in Haringey to Crouch Hill Park in Islington.

-At this point, the still extant but partly overgrown platforms of Crouch End station remain.
-The route passes under the site of the former station building, and the road bridge over the cutting carrying Crouch End Hill, at the far end of the platforms.
+At this point, the partly overgrown platforms of remain.
+The route passes under the site of the former station building and the road bridge over the cutting carrying Crouch End Hill, at the far end of the platforms.